thevoiddancer/SamplesAbyss/README.md

 ### Stage 6: User registration

 This will be skipped for now, as no user registration will be done.
 In the future, Google SSO will be offered.
+Correct on Google SSO offering, but I can use this logic to create a search and contribute fields here.

 ### Stage 7: Login and logout system

-~~This will be skipped for now, as no user registration will be done.
-In the future, Google SSO will be offered.~~ Correct on Google SSO offering, but I can use this logic to create a search and contribute fields here.
+This will be skipped for now, as no user registration will be done.
+In the future, Google SSO will be offered.
+Correct on Google SSO offering, but I can use this logic to create a search and contribute fields here.

 ### Stage 8: User profile and picture

-~~This will be skipped for now, as no user registration will be done.
-In the future, Google SSO will be offered.~~ Correct on Google SSO offering, but I can use this logic to create specific pages for letters, etc, instead of manually creating them.
+This will be skipped for now, as no user registration will be done.
+In the future, Google SSO will be offered.
+Correct on Google SSO offering, but I can use this logic to create specific pages for letters, etc, instead of manually creating them.
 Specifically, I think this part holds the flexible URL that can be used to generate letter-band-album... pages.

 ### Stage 9: Update user profile